-NHCR Policy 4: Continue to lead by example by incorporating green, environmentally-friendly technology into the City's day-to-day operations.
+NHCR Policy 4: Continue to lead by example by incorporating green, environmentallyfriendly technology into the City's day-to-day operations.

-- NHCR Strategy 4.1: Utilize sustainable green design for new public buildings (and facilities) to create resource-efficient facilities that reduce cost of operation and maintenance, and address issues such as historic preservation, access to public transit and other community infrastructure systems. - NHCR Strategy 4.2: Implement technologies that lessen dependence on fossil fuels and reduce waste by replacing low-millage vehicles with more fuel-efficient models (e.g. hybrids, electric, natural gas, etc.), use of solar panels, reuse of waste etc.
+- NHCR Strategy 4.1: Utilize sustainable green design for new public buildings (and facilities) to create resource-efficient facilities that reduce cost of operation and maintenance, and address issues such as historic preservation, access to public transit and other community infrastructure systems. - NHCR Strategy 4.2: Implement technologies, incentives and code requirements that lessen dependence on fossil fuels and reduce waste by replacing low-mileage vehicles with more fuelefficient models (e.g. hybrids, electric, natural gas, etc.), use of solar panels, reuse of materials and resources etc.